Get a jump start now by creating an account with our simple online tool.

 Other useful resources include the following:

 Student Employment at UChicago provides students with meaningful opportunities to advance their academic and professional goals.
 There are a wide variety of on-campus jobs, internships, and research positions, as well as several opportunities with local off-campus organizations.
 Both Federal Work-Study and non-Work-Study positions are available.
+Students will have access to these openings just before the start of fall term.

 Check out all Student Employment openings.